nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

     * 1b1.
 MatchMate shows a message indicating the data is invalid or incomplete.

       Use case resumes at step 1.
+* 1c.
+User inputs a name of which multiple contacts have the specified name as a substring.
+    * 1c1.
+MatchMate filters and lists the contacts that has the name.

+      Use case resumes at step 1.

 **Use case: Add skills to a contact**